 Tips for Celebrating the Holidays in Your RV

-Whether you are a full-timer, part-timer, or weekend warrior, camping over the holidays is an adventure every RVer should experience in their lifetime.
-So, forget the gifts this year and grab your significant other or family to head out on a camping trip for a holiday affair that will surely be a memory maker.
+Whether you are living in an RV full time, are a part-timer, or a weekend road warrior, camping over the holidays is an adventure every RVer should experience in their lifetime.
+So, forget the gifts this year and grab your significant other or family to head out on a RV camping trip for a holiday affair that will surely be a memory maker.

 Decide Where You Want to Go Camping for the Holidays

 Travel to a destination with your preferred Christmas camping weather.
 There is no wrong place to camp for the holidays.
 Whether you are looking for cold weather or warm weather, you will be able to find the perfect spot.
 If you want a colder weather experience, Hocking Hills State Park in Ohio or Dakota Ridge RV Resort in Golden, Colorado, offers year-round locations.
 To escape the cold, you can head south to Disney’s Fort Wilderness Resort in Orlando, Florida, Ventura Ranch KOA, San Paula CA, or Fredericksburg RV Park, Fredericksburg, TX.
 Once you have your destination picked out, book your site.

 Pro-Tip: After a certain date, many campgrounds in the northern part of the United States close for the season; check in advance for availability when picking a place to take your Christmas excursion.

 Tips to Decorate for Christmas in Your RV